 Inventories of trees and forested areas should be conducted during site planning.
 Emphasis should be placed on preserving the best remaining forests and their connectivity to adjacent or nearby natural areas.
-Land owners should be encouraged to place easements on forested areas, protect trees on small lots, and develop and implement plans to manage tree conservation areas over time for vegetative community health.
+Landowners should be encouraged to place easements on forested areas, develop plans that protect existing trees on in-fill lots and small sites, and develop and implement plans to manage tree conservation areas over time for vegetative community health.
 Recreational infrastructure and activities should be minimized in tree and forest preservation areas, and sensitively located and constructed when placed in forested areas, to prevent damage to vegetation, soil compaction, and the introduction of invasive plant species.